Journey with us to Patagonia...

 We’ll wake up early in Puerto Natales to make our way to the incredible Torres del Paine National Park to begin our hike.

-Our first day will be a leisurely 12 km (7.4 miles) hike to our first campsite where we’ll enjoy a hot dinner and Pisco sours for those who are interested in trying Chile’s national drink.
+Our first day will be a leisurely 12 km (7.5 miles) hike to our first campsite where we’ll enjoy a hot dinner and local red wine for those who are interested in trying Chile’s local offerings (non-alcoholic beverages and clean water always available as well).

 Over the course of the next six days we’ll make our way over the first pass to Refugio Dickson where we’ll enjoy one of the loveliest campsites in the park.
 Play soccer with the rangers if you’re up for it!